5 Most Dramatic Moments From This Year’s Love Island

 It’s been a summer of style, romance and LOTS of drama thanks to this year’s Love Island.

-The final of the hit dating show takes place on Monday, August 23, where one couple will be crowned the winners.
+The final of the hit dating show takes place tonight, and one couple will be crowned the winners.

 Ahead of the final, we have rounded up five of the most dramatic moments from this season so far.